Stability of Normal Bundles of Space Curves: The Unstable Cases

 \subsection{Arbitrary characteristic}

 In two cases --- $(d, g) \in \{(5, 2), (6, 4)\}$ --- Theorem~\ref{thm:main} asserts that, over a field of any characteristic, $N_C$ is unstable.
-In both of these cases, $C$ lies on a quadric $Q$, and from the normal bundle exact sequence,
+In both of these cases, $C$ lies on a quadric $Q$, and from the normal bundle exact sequence (c.f., \eqref{eq:normal_bundle_exact_seq}),

 we have that $N_C$ has a subbundle $N_{C/Q}$ of slope $2d + 2g - 2$.
 If $(d,g) = (5,2)$ (respectively $(6,4)$) then $\mu(N_{C/Q}) = 12$ (respectively $18$), which is strictly more than $\mu(N_C) = 11$ (respectively $15$).